Hainan: Republic of China

 Hainan was historically part of Guangdong and Guangxi Provinces and as such was the Qiongya Circuit (瓊崖道) under the 1912 establishment of the Republic of China (ROC).
 In 1921, it was planned to become a special administrative region (瓊崖特別行政區); in 1944, it became Hainan Special Administrative Region with 16 counties, including the South China Sea Islands.

-The Japanese occupied the island in 1939 during the Second Sino-Japanese War.
-The surviving ROC forces retreated into the interior and demanded material support from the indigenous Hlai people.
-The ROC suppressed the Hlai's revolt, the Baisha Uprising, and executed reprisals; the Hlai subsequently allied with the Communist's Hainan Independent Column led by Feng Baiju.
+During the 1920s and 30s, Hainan was a hotbed of banditry, many opposition politicians were hanged, therefore opposition politicians went into hiding.
+The Japanese attacked the island in 1939 during the Second Sino-Japanese War.
+The Communists and the indigenous Hlai people fought a vigorous guerrilla campaign against the Japanese, who were only able to occupy some Hainan territories; but in retaliation the Japanese launched numerous massacres against Hlai villages and Muslim Utsul villages.
+Feng Baiju led the Hainan Independent Column of fighters throughout the 1930s and 1940s.
+After the Japanese surrender in 1945, the Kuomintang reestablished control.
+Hainan was one of the last areas to eventually come under the administration of the People's Republic, having been under the control of ROC forces until March 1950.
+The People's Republic attacked Hainan on 10 April 1950 and attained complete control on 1 May.
+However, Pratas Island remained under Hainan until the ROC government transferred the administration of Pratas to Kaohsiung Municipality on 13 April 1996.

 The ROC reestablished control over the island after the Second World War.
 With the resumption of the Chinese Civil War, the ROC was unable to suppress the islands' Communist movement, but the movement was also too weak to take control of the island.
 By 1950, the Communists controlled most of mainland China, founded the People's Republic of China (PRC), and were seeking to conquer the islands along the coast.
 The PRC invaded on 16 April 1950 and was in control of the island by 1 May.